za3k/za3k.com/aldenmarsh/house_rules.md

 - We ARE NOT using inspiration, healing surges, or hero points.
 - Magic Items
   - Magic items are not automatically identified after a rest.
 Players will need to study any found items in-game.
 Some will be easy to figure out, and some will be more difficult or require an Identify spell.
   - We ARE allowing players to craft their own magic items, including scrolls.
-Ask the DM to approve the item, and whether there are any special requirements beyond sp/gp costs.
+Ask the DM to approve the item, and whether there are any special requirements beyond silver costs.
   - In Canyonport, PCs [can buy common and some uncommon magic items](magic_items.md).
   - Selling magic items or buying rarer magic items will be difficult--even though Canyonport is the biggest metropolis around and a trading port, magic items are just rare!
   - Some wands recharge, and other don't.
 Player-created wands do not recharge.